Max Planck Society and Kaiser Wilhelm Society

-The Max Planck Society – here an overview of major milestones in its history – was founded in Göttingen in 1948 with a mandate to foster basic research in its own Institutes.
+The Max Planck Society was founded in Göttingen in 1948 with a mandate to foster basic research in its own Institutes.
 The new Society named after Max Planck, the internationally renowned Nobel Laureate in Physics, reflected Germany’s fresh start as a democratic nation after the downfall of the National Socialist regime.
 The Max Planck Society became the successor of the Kaiser Wilhelm Society (KWS), which was dissolved at the behest of the Western Allies.

 In the years leading up to 1960, the institutes and assets of the KWS that had survived the war were successively transferred to the MPG and research activities were re-established.
 The Max Planck Society and the Kaiser Wilhelm Society existed in parallel during this period.
 At the same time the MPG began to emancipate itself from the KWS, setting up new Institutes and developing a mission of its own within the socio-political framework of the Federal Republic of Germany.
 The predecessor institution did, however, retain a strong presence for quite some time in the minds of the Scientific Members, most of whom had been part of the KWS themselves.
 They saw themselves as embodying direct continuity with the KWS and were keen to carry on its traditions.
 It was not until the 1990s that they embarked on a period of critical reflection on their own past, particularly in the context of National Socialism.